drchung5/simple-simple-service/README.md

 # simple-simple-service

-This application is a simple Simple RESTFUL service it consits if a database of Cars of the form:
+This application is a simple Simple RESTFUL service, it consits if a database of Cars of the form:
 ```
    {
       "id": 1234,